alaudet/raspi-sump/docs/upgrade_to_version_1.9.md

+# **_ These Instructions are now deprecated in favour of version 1.10. _**

+You should be installing version 1.10 at this point, but I will leave these instructions here for historical purposes for the next while.

 # Upgrade to Raspi-Sump Version 1.9 instructions.

 These instructions are for upgrading versions 1.8 and lower to version 1.9.
 If you are doing a new install, disregard these instructions and use the [Raspi-Sump New Install Instructions](https://github.com/alaudet/raspi-sump/blob/master/docs/install.md) instead.